mccalluc/mccalluc.github.io/resume/projects.md

 title: Projects
 ---

-Projects where I was the only significant code contributor are _italicized_, but successful projects have gone well beyond what I could have done alone.
+Projects where I was the primary author are indicated, but the most successful projects have gone well beyond what I could have done alone.

 <table>
     {% for project in site.data.projects %}